 Debris on the Roof

-Another way that debris is a danger to your roof is its effect on your metal flashing.
+Another way debris is a danger to your roof is its effect on your metal flashing.
 Remember that metal flashing in the valleys of your roof?
 It’s great for sending water away from where it gathers and down toward your—hopefully clear—gutters.
-But leave fallen leaves and pine straw there long enough, and it will begin to rust the flashing.
+But leave fallen leaves and pine straw there long enough, and the flashing will begin to rust.
 Your best bet is to have a professional clear the roof and check for any signs of damage at least twice a year.

 Dangers to Your Roof from Trees